LapisHusky/speedymppserver/protocol.md

 ### Kickban
 - 0x06
 - Uint8 (action ID)
-  - 0x00: Another participant in the channel was banned
-  - 0x01: Client is being banned from the current channel
+  - 0x00: A user is being banned from the current channel
-  - 0x02: Couldn't join a channel because the client is banned
+  - 0x01: Couldn't join a channel because the client is banned
 - ?Varint (participant ID, only if action ID is 0x00)
-- Varint (duration in minutes)
+- Varint (remaining ban time in milliseconds)
-- ?String (channel the client is banned from, only if action ID is 0x02)
+- ?String (channel the client is banned from, only if action ID is 0x01)

 ### Chat message
 - 0x07
 - Varlong (participant ID)
-- Varlong (timestamp message was received by server, milliseconds since server startup)
+- Varlong (server's time when the message was received)
 - String (message content)

 ### Notes played
 - 0x08
 - Varlong (participant ID)
-- Varlong (base message time, milliseconds since server startup)
+- Varlong (base message time, server's time)
 - Array&lt;Note>

 ### Update channel settings